Recap: Mystery Science Theater 3000 S 09 E 08 Touch Of Satan

 Mike: Yep, pretty much a shut-out for Satan.

-- Getting Crap Past the Radar: when describing the moonshine.
+- Getting Crap Past the Radar: when describing Luther's recipe for hard cider.

 Crow: "Boy, I hope he said peanuts."